 Protecting your personal information

-The Digital Identity system is designed to protect your privacy.
+The Australian Government Digital Identity System is designed to protect your privacy.

-The Digital Identity system has a range of safeguards to stop your personal information being collected, profiled, used or sold for other purposes, such as direct marketing.
+The Australian Government Digital Identity System has a range of safeguards to stop your personal information being collected, profiled, used or sold for other purposes, such as direct marketing.
 These safeguards include:

 - The system rules only allow passing a small amount of your information to the service you want to prove your identity with.
 Usually this is limited to your: